• Skip to primary navigation

 • Store it in an airtight container at room temperature for up to 48 hours.
 It tastes best when eaten within 24 hours.

-• Freeze leftovers in an airtight container or zip-top freezer bag.
+• Freeze leftovers in an airtight container or zip-top freezer bag for up to 3 months.

 Nutrition